 - Pupil and filter wheels as a dual-wheel assembly:

-- filters—12 bandpass filters (seven wideband and five medium-band) distributed equally between the pupil and filter wheel;
+- filters—12 bandpass filters (7 wide band and 5 medium band) distributed equally between the pupil and filter wheel;

 - in the filter wheel that operate between 0.8 and 2.2 μm with R ≈ 150.
 These grisms are identical but oriented to disperse in orthogonal directions on the detector;